VCVRack/Rack/vst2_bin/README_vst2.txt

 + supports VST program chunks (=> patches are saved with the DAW's project file or as .fxp files)
 + supports VST host timing (audioMasterGetTime / kVstTempoValid / kVstTransportPlaying, see Core.MIDI-1 module)
 + supports VST parameters (send / recv)
++ CV inside a patch can be redirected to VST params via the Core.ParamProxy module
 + supports internal resampling (up to 16x with configurable quality)
 + supports dynamically loaded plugin DLLs
    - the plugin.dll files are _not_ binary compatible with the VCV Rack plugins !